 48. The utilization of AgriMet derived crop specific ET values necessitates crop distribution profiles similar to those described and presented at hearing.
 R. Vol. 2 at 420-26; Ex.
 3007 at 21 & Table 4; and Ex.
 3026.
 The methodology will utilize crop distributions based on distributions from the United States Department of Agriculture's National Agricultural Statistics Service ("NASS").
 Ex.
-1005 at 1.8 NASS reports annual acres of planted and harvested crops by county.
+1005 at 1.
+NASS reports annual acres of planted and harvested crops by county.
 NASS also categorizes harvested crops by irrigation practice, i.e. irrigated, non irrigated, non irrigated following summer fallow, etc. Crop distribution acreage will be obtained from NASS by averaging the "harvested" area for "irrigated" crops from 1990-2008.
 Years in which harvested values were not reported will not be included in the average.
 It is the Department's preference to rely on data from the current season if and when it becomes usable.

 49. AgriMet crop water use (i.e. ET) and weather data are available from the Rupert and Twin Falls (Kimberly) stations for use with the closest SWC entity.
 Using AgriMet data from Rupert for A&B, Burley Irrigation District ("BID"), Milner, and MID provides a reasonable representation of the climate conditions for those entities and are consistent with common standards of practice.
-Using AgriMet data from Twin Falls (Kimberly) for American Falls Reservoir District No. 2 ("AFRD2"), NSCC, and TFCC provides a reasonable representation of the climate conditions for those entities and are consistent with conditions for those entities are available representation of the climate conditions for those a reasonable representation of the climate conditions for those and the climate conditions for those entities and a reasonable representation of the climate conditions for those entities and a reasonable representation of the climate conditions for those entities are available representation of the climate conditions for those entities and a reasonable representation of the climate conditions for those entities and is consistent with common standards of practice.
+Using AgriMet data from Twin Falls (Kimberly) for American Falls Reservoir District No. 2 ("AFRD2"), NSCC, and TFCC provides a reasonable representation of the climate conditions for those entities and are consistent with common standards for those entities and is consistent with common standards of practice.
 Ex.
 8000, Vol. IV at AU-2, AU-8.